dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmSeriesMetadataDelay:

     :ref:`Aggregate Series Metadata Delay <dcmSeriesMetadataDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS for storing aggregated Series Metadata on storage.
 If absent, no aggregated Series Metadata will be stored.
+May be overwritten by configured values for particular Archive Network AEs.

     (dcmSeriesMetadataDelay)"
     "